• Home

 +

-Kitchen remodel permits in Chicago take 5-10 business days through the new Express Permit Program (for licensed contractors) or 3-6 weeks through Standard Plan Review.
+Kitchen remodel permits in Chicago take 5–10 business days through the new Express Permit Program (for licensed contractors) or 3–6 weeks through Standard Plan Review.
 The Self-Certified Permit Program, available when a licensed architect takes responsibility, issues permits within 10 business days if there are no property violations.
-Here's the realistic timeline: 3-5 days to prepare applications with proper documentation, 5-10 days for Express Permit review, plus 1-2 days for final issuance.
-If the city requests revisions, add 3-5 days.
-Total with a licensed contractor: 2-3 weeks from starting paperwork to construction.
-DIY permit applications that don't qualify for Express Permit face 4-8 week timelines through Standard Plan Review.
-Condo owners must add 4-8 weeks before city permits for HOA board approval.
+Total with a licensed contractor: 2–3 weeks from starting paperwork to construction.
+DIY permit applications face 4–8 week timelines through Standard Plan Review.
+Condo owners must add 4–8 weeks before city permits for HOA board approval.

 What happens if I remodel my kitchen without permits in Chicago?